bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Sjors Provost: 00:09:42

 Precisely, it's very hard to remember.
 There are lots of trade-offs when it comes to these filters, so I think we should go into that for another episode.
 It's not enforced by consensus, so you're kind of trusting that the list is real.
-Although if you...Let's say the list gives you a bunch of nonsense results and you start downloading those blocks and you don't see what you're expecting, well then you know that whoever gave you those filters was lying to you.
+Let's say the list gives you a bunch of nonsense results and you start downloading those blocks and you don't see what you're expecting, well then you know that whoever gave you those filters was lying to you.
 But it gets a little complicated.
 So we'll talk about that some other time.
 But it's there and it was already used in the wild a lot, especially by the mobile lightning wallets.
 So far there was only specialized nodes that would serve that, usually running BTCD.
 And now, you know, every Bitcoin Core wallet can do it.Yeah, if you turn it on.

 Aaron van Wirdum: 00:10:22